Skip to main content

 Note

-If your instance is deployed remotely, the retention window for the data source bucket must be longer than the frequency between identity graph builds.
+If your GCS bucket is deployed remotely, the retention window for the data source bucket must be longer than the frequency between your identity graph builds.

 • Upload Schema: Upload a JSON blob or a text file.

-• Paste Schema: Enter a list of header names separated by comma, pipe, tab, or semicolon.
+• Paste Schema: Enter a list of header names separated by a comma, pipe, tab, or semicolon.

 Identity_Engine-Configure_Data_Preparation_File_Format-Upload_Schema.png